gregwiedeman/cat_validator_hate_guard/README.md

 ```

 The requirements.txt file includes:
-- streamlit - for the web interface
+- streamlit>=1.28.0,<1.29.0 - for the web interface (Python 3.9+ compatible)
-- boto3 - for AWS services integration
+- boto3>=1.29.2 - for AWS services integration
-- python-dotenv - for environment variables
+- python-dotenv==1.0.0 - for environment variables
-- Pillow - for image processing
+- Pillow==10.4.0 - for image processing (updated for security)
+- urllib3==2.5.0 - HTTP library (updated for security)
+- cfn-lint==1.40.3 - for CloudFormation template validation

 ## Version Differences